SeanMarcusJensen/ACIT4610_Portifolio_KMHS/problem_4/README.md

 ## How to run

 All the agents are pre-run / trained.
 You can find all their weights in the folder `static/weights`.
-However, If you want to run the training loop yourself, proceed to run the `train.py` file at the root of `problem_4`.
-Make sure to have the Python environment with the required packages installed activated in the terminal before running.
-This will train all the agents and save a copy of the metrics, weights and a movie-clip of 2 episodes in the static folder.
-These files are then presented in the `main.ipynb` file.

-If you do not want to run the models yourself, especially the deep-q-network ( which takes a lot of time ), proceed to open the `main.ipynb` file.
-The rest of the documentation should be described in markdown there.

-**NOTE: Computer Specs:**
-The deep-q-model are run on a NVIDIA 4080 with over 10_000 cuda cores.

-CPU: AMD Ryzen 9 3XD - Mhz....

-These specs is important in the analysis of the elapsed time for each episode.
+The parameters of the models are found though the script `utils/parameter_tuner.py`.
+If you want to find the best parameters again then you're free to run this script by `python -m utils.parameter_tuner`.

+The notebook `main.ipynb` contains all the code for running the agent live, visualizing the metrics, and even training the agents again; The training process is placed at the bottom of the notebook to allow the reader to quickly read and see the agents in action.
+This is also because some of the agents take a really long time to train, and to not force the reader to invest much time or money in GPUS.

+**NOTE**: To run the agents and the notebooks yourself, some libraries are required:

+You can see them all in the `requirements.txt` file, and install them by `pip install -r requirements.txt`.
+[Please be inside a python environment]

+- Numpy
+- Pandas
+- Tensorflow[and-cuda]
+- Matplotlib
+- Optuna
+- Gymnasium
+- Pillow